socketstream/socketstream/README.md

 ### Philosophy

 SocketStream is a new web framework built around the [Single-page Application](http://en.wikipedia.org/wiki/Single-page_application) paradigm.
 It embraces websockets, in-memory datastores (Redis), and client-side rendering to provide an ultra-responsive experience that will amaze your users.

+Our goal is to ensure the core SocketStream project always remains lean, robust, and **breathtakingly fast**.
+At the same time we will make it easy to extend functionality using npm modules.

 ### How does it work?